GSA/digitalgov.gov/content/post/2014-11-24-jumpstart-your-government-sponsored-initiative-in-a-tight-budget-climate-try-crowdfunding.md

 date: 2014-11-24 11:05:02 -0400
 title: 'Jumpstart Your Government-Sponsored Initiative in a Tight Budget Climate\: Try Crowdfunding'
 summary: 'There are many ways to apply crowdfunding in the government space.
-This case study highlights the U.S. Department of State’sutilization of an online crowdfunding platform (CFP) to launch the Alumni Engagement Innovation Fund 2.0 (AEIF 2.0).
-Through this fundraising platform, exchange program alumni were able to work on innovative solutions to the world’stoughest'
+This case study highlights the U.S. Department of State’s utilization of an online crowdfunding platform (CFP) to launch the Alumni Engagement Innovation Fund 2.0 (AEIF 2.0).
+Through this fundraising platform, exchange program alumni were able to work on innovative solutions to the world’s toughest'
 authors: [minette-wilson]
 categories:
   - Challenges